Hidden Hidden Hidden Hidden

 Fig 2.2 The Trigger Dialog

 • Enter the address of a channel to trigger from into the Trig Net#, Trig Dev#, Trig Mod# and Trig Chan# fields.
-If you are not sure of a channel's address, go back to the Network Page and look at the Channel and Addr column for the channel you want to trigger from.
+If you are not sure of a channel's address, go back to the Network Page and look at the Channel and Address column for the channel you want to trigger from.
 The address for the two channels shown in the above figure would be {1, 1, 2, 1} and {1, 1, 2, 3}.
 For example, if you wanted to trigger from channel Ch1 Vin+, you would enter the following values: 1 into Trig Net #, 1 into Trig Dev#, 2 into Trig Mod#, and 1 into Trig Chan#.

 • Select Auto in the Trigger popup, type a reasonable threshold voltage into the Threshold EU field (e.g. 1V) and then select Rising or Falling in the Slope popup.
 Click OK to exit the Trigger Dialog, click OK to exit the Setup Dialog and then click the Start button to begin recording.